 Put that way, of course all functions share a reference to the same i.
 Something about the loop structure tends to confuse us into thinking there's something else more sophisticated at work.
 There is not.
 There's no difference than if each of the 5 timeout callbacks were just declared one right after the other, with no loop at all.

 OK, so, back to our burning question.
 What's missing?
-We need more cowbell closured scope.
+We need more closured scope.
 Specifically, we need a new closured scope for each iteration of the loop.

 We learned in Chapter 3 that the IIFE creates scope by declaring a function and immediately executing it.